joonaspartanen/finnish-foreign-trade/README.md

 ## Getting Started

-The application will be later available on Heroku.
+The application is now available on Heroku: https://finnish-foreign-trade.herokuapp.com/

 ## Information for Course Evaluators